tomaszlektorowski/searcher/README.md

 ```
 The app will be available at the http://localhost:3000 adress

-Note that due limitations of unsplash api only 50 querries can make within 1 hour.
+Note that due limitations of unsplash api, only 50 querries can be made within 1 hour.

 ## Author